The Summer of Broken Rules by K.L. Walther

 The bride and groom announce a giant game of Assassin to take place over that week, and Meredith and Wit (boi) immediately pair up in an alliance.
 By night two, they are sleeping in each others’ beds and pretty much head over heels.

 Meredith was likable, although flawed, the ideal combo of any YA heroine.
-Wit was pretty much a cardboard cutout, but his Hinge bio would say he was competitive about “anything” because he quickly got really into the game.
+Wit’s Hinge bio would say he was competitive about “anything” because he quickly got really into the game.
 They both did, but I’d say Meredith’s reasoning—to honor her sister—made more sense, and this became somewhat important later in the book when they try to equivocate two upsets in a “one of these things is not like the other” kind of way.
 It was kind of hard to tell how serious Assassin was at a given time.

-In fairness, I should have realized going in that, because the book takes place over five days and centers on them winning each other’s hearts, it was going to be total rom-com instalove energy.
+In fairness, I should have realized going in that, because the book takes place over five days and centers on them winning each other’s hearts.
 That’s personally just the exact opposite of how I’m wired, but I appreciated the conflicts that this brought up with Meredith’s friends of her being all-in on guys instead of her friends.

-That being said, I loved the giddy, drunk-off-each-other vibe they were projecting, and thought the romance was still really fun overall even if my logical brain could not handle the timeline and intimacy.
-The dialogue and dialogue beats, both in romantic aspects and normally, was extremely corny.
-Ex: everyone will collectively groan, and the use of these kinds of devices was repetitive enough to start to feel cringey.
-The writing was fine overall.
-No lines really stood out to me, which is largely my favorite quality of a book, so that’s an aspect of my personal taste that wasn’t fulfilled.
-That being said, this book didn’t really need that because it was all about warmth and flying through pages.
+I loved the giddy, drunk-off-each-other vibe they were projecting, and thought the romance was still really fun overall even if my logical brain could not handle the timeline and intimacy.
+This book was all about warmth and flying through pages.
 Loved her chewing out her ex.
 Disliked her talking constantly about how pretty he thought she was.
-On a detail-wide level, I either loved or hated certain choices.
-I liked the book a lot overall, but went back and forth on certain specific aspects of it.
+On a detail-wide level, I either loved or hated certain choices, but I respect big swings so I’m cool with that.

-While my critiques are definitely picky, the book’s an easy, lovable read, and I read the entire thing on the beach in about two and a half hours.
-I was pretty content the whole way through, despite some slow sections.
-I can see why it will generally appeal broadly as a beach read, but you’ll probably love it most if you’re just in it for the butterflies and the Assassin setup rather than a deeper romance or grief exploration.
+I read the entire thing on the beach in about two and a half hours.
+I was pretty content the whole way through.
 It was definitely familiar, but that wasn’t a bad thing; I enjoyed it, and would read it again by a body of water.
 I’m glad I read it.

 One very specific spoiler thought (click if you've read and want it): Wit at one point gets upset with Meredith for not telling him that he was her target in Assassin at the end.
 Meanwhile, she’s upset with him for not telling her that he knew her sister before she died, despite her being very clearly in the throes of intense grief.
 These two things are largely treated as equal to each other when they’re patching up their five-day-long relationship, when they are not at all.
 Wit, get over yourself.
 It’s a game.